tfluhr/test-project/docs/chapters/desktop-workflow.md

 - Hit the Windows Key
 - Type "PowerShell"
 - Press Enter
-- Type in the prompt: `systeminfo | find "System Type"`
+- Type or copy and paste this into the prompt (capitalization is important): `systeminfo | find "System Type"`
 - Press Enter

 _You should see a message that says something like: ` x64-based PC`_.